Norens-design/Tuple-Out-Game-Consolidation-Project/Consolidation Project README.md

 Plus, this current 1.0 game deducts 2 points of the points earned with each number added in the three dice rolled per turn if there are fixed dice - that's a roll that yields the same number repeated 2/3 dice.
 That number must be avoided or not rolled in all 3 dice the next turn the player gets.
 Same point as previous paragraph.
 ----------------------------------------------------------------------------------------------------------
 Have fun!
 That is the biggest rule in gaming.

+Please note that copyright standards apply to this manual.